The key to making online networking (or social media networking) work for you is so simple. I’m an introvert and this can work well for us.

-Living by the principle of following the signs, I emailed him and said we should meet.
-No sales pitch in mind, just to get acquainted.
-He said he was about to contact me and immediately agreed to meet.
-We met for lunch and he has become one of my most important business contacts.
+Following my natural instinct to continue the conversation, I emailed him, suggesting we meet for tea.
+No sales pitch in mind, just to get acquainted with his work.
+He said he was about to contact me too, and agreed to meet.
+We met over lunch, and he became one of my most important business contacts.

-We refer business back and forth and he has been an important mentor for my business.
-None of that would have happened if I hadn’t taken that extra step to say let’s meet!
+We referred business back and forth and he was an important mentor for my early days in business.
+None of that would have happened if I hadn’t taken that extra step to meet up one-to-one.

 What’s Your Networking Style?

 There is a way to make networking fun and manageable for any personality style, even for introverts.
 Making it fun for introverts is one of my favorite topics.
-Wanna chat about it over tea?
-Or let’s chat in the comments section below.
-Or both!
+Let’s chat in the comments section below.